How U.S. Citizens Abroad Prove Domicile in U.S. for I-864 Affidavit

 - Travel records for visits to family and friends in the U.S.

-If a petitioner cannot satisfy the domicile requirement on Form I-864, the petitioner fails to qualify as a sponsor for the purposes of submitting Form I-864 and immigration officials will refuse to issue a green card.
+If a petitioner cannot satisfy the domicile requirement on Form I-864, the petitioner fails to qualify as a sponsor for the purposes of submitting Form I-864 and immigration officials will deny the green card application.
 With some planning and know-how, it’s possible to prove your maintenance of domicile or reestablish U.S. domicile if necessary.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Affidavit of Support (Form I-864), Petition to Help a Relative Obtain a Green Card (Form I-130), and several other immigration packages.
+We provide support for the Affidavit of Support (Form I-864), Petition for Alien Relative (Form I-130), Adjustment of Status (Form I-485), and several other immigration packages.